Gaccoo/Gaccoo/README.md

 I`m a software developer from Latvia.

-I’m interested in gaming, 3D printing, crypto and programming, and I`m always eager to learn something new.
+I’m interested in gaming, 3D printing, crypto and programming, and I`m always ready to learn something new.

 I have experience with